lewjonathan/blended-ensemble-ML/README.md

 # Ensemble ML Alpha Model

 This project explores ensemble-based classification for short-horizon equity index direction using a combination of machine learning models.
 The focus is on evaluating whether ensemble methods can produce more stable signals under time-series constraints and out-of-sample testing.

+Note: This repository contains a public redacted version.
+Exact implementation details, private parameters, diagnostic plots, and full outputs are omitted.
+The focus is on research workflow, validation structure, and interpretation.

 ## Results Summary